 This account helps explain why grace is said to justify sinners.
 Justification consists not only in the remittance of sins, but in a transmutation whereby our wills are supernaturally directed away from morally deficient ends and towards God.
 In short, justification produces within us a certain “rectitude of order” whereby our passions are subordinate to reason and reason is subordinate to God as our proper end (ST IaIIae 113.1; 113.1 ad 2).
 In this way God, by means of his grace, heals our fallen nature, pardons sin, and makes us worthy of eternal life.

-Now, the remission of sins and moral renovation cannot occur apart from the work God himself accomplishes through Christ.
+Now, remission of sin and moral renovation cannot occur apart from the work God himself accomplishes through Christ.
 According to Aquinas, forgiveness and righteousness are made possible through Christ’s passion, or the love and obedience he exemplified through his suffering and death (ST III 48.2).
 Thus he describes Christ’s suffering and death as instruments of God’s grace; for through them we are freed from sin and reconciled to God (ST IaIIae 112.1 ad 1; ST III 48.1; 49.1-4).
-But how exactly does Christ’s suffering and death merit the remission of sin and union with God?
-Briefly: Christ’s humility, loving obedience, and willingness to suffer for justice’s sake merited God’s favor.
-Yet that favor was not limited to Christ.
+But how exactly does Christ’s suffering and death merit the remission of sin and unify us with God?
+Briefly: Christ’s loving obedience and willingness to suffer for justice’s sake merited God’s favor.
+Yet such favor was not limited to Christ.
 For “by suffering out of love and obedience, Christ gave more to God than what was required to compensate for the offense of the whole human race” (ST III 48.2; Cf. 48.4).
 That is to say, so great was his love and obedience that he accrued a degree of merit that was sufficient to atone for everyone’s sin (Ibid.).
-Simply put, Christ’s actions compensated for the rest of humanity’s lack of love, humility, and obedience.
-Christian doctrine teaches that God accepts Christ’s perfect expression of these traits as a more than adequate satisfaction for sin, thereby discharging us from the debt of punishment incurred by our unfaithfulness.
-But again, the aim of satisfaction is not to appease God through acts of restitution but to renovate our wills and make possible a right relationship with him (Stump, 438).
-After all, satisfaction for sin does us little good if Christ’s actions do not serve to change us and help forestall the sort of inclinations that alienate us from God.
-Thus we ought not to look at Christ simply as an instrument by which our sins are wiped clean, but as one whose sacrificial efforts produce in us a genuine love for God and makes possible the very union we desire (ST III 49.1; 49.3 ad 3).
+On this account, God accepts Christ’s perfect expression of love and obedience as a more than adequate satisfaction for sin, thereby discharging us from the debt of punishment incurred by our unfaithfulness and lack of love.
+But again, the aim of satisfaction is not to appease God through acts of restitution but to renovate our wills and make possible a right relationship with him (Stump, 432).
+After all, satisfaction for sin does us little good if Christ’s actions do not serve to change us by transforming the vicious inclinations that alienate us from God.
+Thus we ought not to look at Christ simply as an instrument by which our sins are wiped clean, but as one whose sacrificial efforts produce in us a genuine love for God and make possible the very union we desire (ST III 49.1; 49.3 ad 3).

 The preceding survey of the Incarnation and the Atonement will undoubtedly raise further questions that we cannot possibly address here.
 For example, one issue this article has not addressed is the role of Christian sacraments in conferring grace and facilitating the believer’s incorporation into God’s life (see, for example, ST III 48.2 ad 2; 62.1 and 2.
 For a careful treatment of this issue, see Stump: 2003, chapter 15).
 Instead, this brief survey attempts only a provisional account of how the Incarnation makes atonement for sin and reconciliation with God possible.